-Here are six typical dog laws that you should be aware of.
+Here are six typical laws on dog ownership that you should be aware of.

 1. Noise Ordinances and Dog Barking Laws